andycranston/scrshot/README.md

 I wanted something that did the following:

-* Saved images in grayscale in PNG files
+* Saved images in grayscale in PNG files to save space
 * Excluded the taskbar region at the bottom of the screen
 * Allowed a remote system to trigger a screenshot